coderefinery/documentation/_episodes/02-requirements.md

 ---

-### Make the license explicit
+### Make the license explicit {#license}

 - **Include a LICENSE file** with your source code.
 - Without a license, your work is under exclusive copyright by default: others are not allowed to re-use or modify anything.
 - GitHub and GitLab allows to choose a license from common license templates.

 ---